tmfg/digitraffic/_posts/2025-01-14-new-api-tms-datex2-en.md

 - APIs
 ---

-The Datex2 format APIs for data from TMS stations have been published.
+The Datex II format APIs for data from TMS stations have been published.

-The Datex2 API version is 3.5 and data is shared in both JSON and XML formats.
+The Datex II API version is 3.5 and data is shared in both JSON and XML formats.

 The shared sensor data is as follows: